 - Fill the holes: Digging in the sand is one of the essential summer pleasures, but, when you're done, please fill them in.
 Nesting mother turtles and their hatchlings can easily fall in and become trapped.
 Extra good deed points for filling in holes you come across at the end of the afternoon (Perhaps make this a contest for the kids while you pack up?)

 - See for yourself: Attend a nest excavation conducted by the permitted volunteers of Amelia Island Sea Turtle Watch.
 Three days after a nest has emerged and hatchlings have crawled to the sea, their permitted volunteers "excavate" the nest.
 This is simply an inventory of all the remaining nest contents: unhatched eggs, shards (empty egg shells), dead hatchlings, and yes, sometimes even live hatchlings.
 If live hatchlings are found, they will release them for you to see.
 Everything else is returned to the nest to be left as it was.
 You'll learn the history of that nest and interesting facts about sea turtles.
 Excavations begin in early-mid July and continue until all the nests have hatched and emerged.
-Check the continually updated excavation schedule on their website.
+Check the continually updated excavation schedule.
 While there is no guarantee that you will see a hatchling, you will come away with new information and an appreciation for this natural wonder.

 - Take a step back: leave nesting turtles and hatchlings to emerge and crawl on their own.
 Enjoy the experience and remember it always!
 (Sea turtles that survive and grow to adulthood go on far-ranging migrations over the course of many years - but they often return to the exact beach where they were born to lay their own eggs.)